Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 The loop terminates because:
 + The state space $S$ is finite
-+ Each iteration adds new states or stabilizes
++ Each iteration either adds new states or reaches a fixpoint
 + Monotonicity: $R_i subset.eq R_(i+1)$

-In practice, convergence is often fast (logarithmic in diameter of state graph).
+In practice, convergence is often fast, typically logarithmic in the diameter of the state graph.

 == CTL Model Checking Implementation